alphagov/publishing-api/docs/api.md

 - `content_ids[]` *(required)*
   - An array of `content_id`s to query by.
 This can be no longer than 1000 ids, or the API will return a 413 error.

+## `GET /v2/schemas`

+Lists all the schemas used by Publishing API.
+Returns an a mapping of a schema name to its JSON schema.

+## `GET /v2/schemas/:schema_name`

+Gets a schema by its name.
+Returns the relevant JSON schema if found, 404 if not.

 ## `POST /lookup-by-base-path`